Glossary

 Size and Space

 A creature’s size indicates how many squares they occupy during combat, which defines the creature’s space.
 If a creature’s size is 1, they occupy a space of 1 square.
 If a creature is larger than 1 square, their size equals the number of squares they take up in length, width, and height.
+You could also think of that space as a cube that is 2 squares on all sides.

 Objects can also have a size rating.
 If an object has an O (an abbreviation for oblong) next to its size, it indicates that the object’s size isn’t the number of squares the object occupies, but rather it’s relative mass and weight to a creature of equivalent size.
 If an ability or feature allows you to interact with objects of a certain size that rule includes all objects of that size, oblong or otherwise.

-Examples sizes of creatures and objects up to size 5, but there is no limit to what a creature or object’s size could be.
+The Creature and Object Sizes table shows examples sizes of creatures and objects up to size 5, but there is no limit to what a creature or object’s size could be.

 Size Example Creature Example Object